rexarvind/rexarvind/README.md

 ### Language and Tools :page_with_curl:
 Here's a list of some of my favorite and often used libraries, services, languages, etc.
 - HTML, CSS, JavaScript, PHP, MySQL, Markdown
-- Bootstrap 5, Firebase Authentication, GD Library, fPDF, ChartJS and PWA
+- Bootstrap 5, VueJS, Laravel, Firebase Authentication, GD Library, fPDF, ChartJS and PWA

 ### Achievements :trophy:
 - Certificates from freeCodeCamp.org of Quincy Larson.